phek/clue_seeker/README.md

 # clue_seeker
 This project origins from a [game concept](https://github.com/phek/clue_seeker/blob/master/concept.pdf) I have.
-The idea was to create a hacking game where you interact with the game from multiple platforms such as a Web browser, Java client, a Game client or even a Mobile application.
+The idea was to create a hacking game where you interact with the game from multiple platforms such as a Web browser, Java client, Game client or even a Mobile application.
 The scope of the project was quite big and I was hoping to recruit a few more developers/designers to fullfill it.
 This did however not happen and I instead decided to create the core communication of the game.

 You can read a simple rapport of the project in the [project rapport](https://github.com/phek/clue_seeker/blob/master/project-rapport.pdf).